-Bacoa has several locations in Barcelona, but perhaps the most popular one is near Placa de Universitat.
-At Bacoa you will find some of the most tasty burgers in the city, freshly grilled and served with crunchy and delicious french fries on the side.
+BACOA has several locations in Barcelona, but perhaps the most popular one is near Plaça de Universitat.
+At Bacoa you will find some of the tastiest burgers in the city, freshly grilled and served with crunchy and delicious french fries on the side.
 The meat in the burgers is organic and can be traced back to certified Spanish farms.
-They offer a wide variety of options, including the traditional beef burger, along with vegan and vegetarian burgers, even a chicken burgers.
+They offer a wide variety of options, including the traditional beef burger, along with vegan and vegetarian burgers, even chicken burgers.
 For those on a gluten-free diet, they also offer burgers as salads, without the bread.
 As you arrive, simply tick off the type of signature burger you want or custom-select your toppings.

-Can Paixano is a very authentic Spanish bar situated in old fisherman’s neighborhood of Barceloneta.
-Since 1969, Can Paixano specializes in its famous Cavas (sparkling vine) and Spanish style snacks.
+Can Paixano is a very authentic Spanish bar situated in the old fisherman’s neighbourhood of Barceloneta.
+Since 1969, Can Paixano specialised in its famous Cavas (sparkling vine) and Spanish style snacks.
 The place is really small, it has no seats and usually, there are a lot of people, talking loud, so be ready for this typical Spanish experience!
-You can get here hot sandwiches and hamburgers for maximum 3 € and some local meats, cheeses, and tapas for around 3 – 4 €.
-Moreover, for a glass of their great home cava you will pay just 1.10 €.
+You can get here hot sandwiches and hamburgers for a maximum of 3 € and some local meats, cheeses, and tapas for around 3 – 4 €.
+Moreover, for a glass of their great home cava, you will pay just 1.10 €.

-Flax&Kale is a healthy flexitarian restaurant and a perfect spot for those who seek vegetarian options.
-All the dishes are designed to maximize the organoleptic pleasure while considering its nutritional value.
+FLAX&KALE is a healthy flexitarian restaurant and a perfect spot for those who seek vegetarian options.
+All the dishes are designed to maximise the organoleptic pleasure while considering their nutritional value.
 80% of their food is plant-based and elaborated using only veggie-based ingredients.
 Plants, vegetables, fruits, nuts and seeds, in their natural state, have the largest amount of vitamins, nutrients and enzymes in nature.

 Where to stay

-Take a look at our accommodation for solo travelers in Barcelona:
+Take a look at our accommodation for solo travellers in Barcelona:

 Cozy and beautiful loft apartment of 50 m2 for rent in Barcelona located in the residential neighbourhood of Eixample, with space for up to 4 people.
-It’s located in a very central area that is well connected to the city center and the other neighborhoods, less than 10 minutes by metro from Las Ramblas and Plaça Catalunya.
+It’s located in a very central area that is well connected to the city centre and the other neighbourhoods, less than 10 minutes by metro from Las Ramblas and Plaça Catalunya.
 The perfect place to return to after a long day of shopping or a day at the beach.